iqis/mod/README.md

 #> [1] ".var"
 ```

-Nonetheless, in a module, they are treated the same as public variables.
+Nonetheless, in a module, they are treated the same as public objects.

 ``` r
 my_yet_another$.var